s4-iamkhan/ish-312-ec/README.md

 You will be conducting a blast searches for the ARPC protein.

-The gene code can be found this in a shared google slides file.
-You can download it directly using the following command:
+The gene code can be found on websites such as the NIH.
+You can download it directly from the website using the following command:

     ncbi-acc-download -F fasta -m protein NP_001248755.1 Now, perform a blast search using the query protein: